zac-perry/Greedy-and-Network-Flow-Algorithms/README.md

 ./bin/problem_2 filename
 ```

+***NOTE: I am using Go version 1.22.9, as this is the version installed on the UTK Tesla/Hydra machines (where I am assuming this will be ran)***

 ## Problem #1
 Greedy Algorithms: Write an algorithm in the language of your choice to provide
 a Huffman encoding from the contents of a .txt file (just the 26 lower case letters